Mammography: Regulation

 At this time, MQSA applies only to traditional mammography and not to related scans, such as breast ultrasound, stereotactic breast biopsy, or breast MRI.

-Many states in the US require a notification to be given to women with dense breasts to inform them that mammography is less accurate if breast tissue density is high.
-In 2019, the Food and Drug Administration proposed a rule that would require doctors inform these women that they may need other imaging tests in addition to mammograms.
+As of September 10, 2024, the MQSA requires that all patients be notified of their breast density ("dense" or "not dense") in their mammogram reports.

+Research

+Artificial intelligence (AI) algorithms

+Recently, artificial intelligence (AI) programs have been developed to utilize features from screening mammography images to predict breast cancer risk.
+A systematic review of 16 retrospective study designs comparing median maximum AUC found that artificial intelligence had a comparable or better accuracy (AUC = 0.72) of predicting breast cancer than clinical risk factors alone (AUC = 0.61), suggesting a transition from clinical risk factor-based to AI image-based risk models may lead to more accurate and personalized risk-based screening approaches.

+Another study of 32 published papers involving 23,804 mammograms and various machine learning methods (CNN, ANN, and SVM) found promising results in the ability to assist clinicians in large-scale population-based breast cancer screening programs.

 Alternative examination methods

 For patients who do not want to undergo mammography, MRI and also breast computed tomography (also called breast CT) offer a painless alternative.
-Whether the respective method is suitable depends on the clinical picture and it is decided by the physician.
+Whether the respective method is suitable depends on the clinical picture; it is decided by the physician.